Analyzing Student's Science Identity in Science Learning: A Survey Research

 Abstract

-Students’ science identity in Indonesian junior high schools has not been widely explored.
-Meanwhile, science identity is one of the aspects that can influence students' decision to pursue a career in science.
-This study aims to analyze students' science identity in science learning based on gender.
-This study used a survey method by adopting an instrument to measure junior high school students' science identity in science learning in the form of a 5-point Likert scale.
-The questionnaire consists of 26 items in total, with 6 in the science performance, 6 in the competence, 6 in the recognition scales, 6 in the interest scales, and 2 open-ended questions.
-The research sample was conducted on 1092 junior high school students in West and East Java, Indonesia.
-The results showed that there was no significant difference between the mean science identity of male and female students in junior high school.
-While females showed slightly higher averages in science performance and competence, males had higher recognition scores.
-This research can encourage the development of science identity to improve students' learning outcomes and future careers in science.
-Students' science identity based on gender should emphasize that science is a field that is open to all genders.
+The exploration of students' science identity in Indonesian junior high schools is limited.
+However, science identity is a crucial factor in influencing students' decision to pursue a career in science.
+This study aims to analyze students' science identity in science learning, specifically focusing on gender differences.
+The survey method was used, and an instrument was adopted to measure science identity in science learning among junior high school students, utilizing a 5-point Likert scale.
+The questionnaire consisted of a total of 26 items, including 6 in science performance, 6 in competence, 6 in recognition scales, 6 in interest scales, and 2 open-ended questions.
+The research sample included 1092 junior high school students from West and East Java, Indonesia.
+The results revealed that there were no significant differences in the mean science identity between male and female students.
+However, females had slightly higher averages in science performance and competence, while males had higher recognition scores.
+This research contributes to the development of science identity, aiming to enhance students' learning outcomes and future careers in science.
+It emphasizes that science is a field that is open to both genders.

 Keywords